oliverstockdale/starter-academic/content/project/vortex-dynamics-in-two-dimensional-superfluids/index.md

 $$i\hbar\frac{\partial\Psi(\mathbf{r},t)}{\partial t} = \left\[-\frac{\hbar^2}{2m}\nabla^2+V(\mathbf{r})+g|\Psi(\mathbf{r},t)|^2\right]\Psi(\mathbf{r},t).$$

 Here, $V(\mathbf{r})$ is the trapping potential of the superfluid, and $g$ describes the interactions between the superfluid atoms.
-By numerically solving the Gross-Pitaevskii equation, we can either directly simulate an experiment to confirm their observations, or gain further information about physics that cannot be directly acccessed in an experiment.
+By numerically solving the Gross-Pitaevskii equation, we can either directly simulate an experiment to confirm their observations, or gain further information about physics that cannot be directly accessed in an experiment.

 ### Thin-film superfluid helium

 For instance, in one project we worked closely with the [Queensland Quantum Optics Lab](http://www.physics.uq.edu.au/QOlab/index.html) to study the dynamics of vortices in thin-film superfluid helium.
 This experiment uses superfluids to perform optomechanical experiments to work towards building ultra-precise quantum sensors.

-In their experiment, vortices were present within the superfluid (see schematic below) which led to some unexplained oberservations.
+In their experiment, vortices were present within the superfluid (see schematic below) which led to some unexplained obrservations.
 Vortices in thin-film superfluid helium cannot be directly imaged, so we simulated their dynamics to gain insight into the experiment and understand their observations.
 As the Gross-Pitaevskii equation fails for superfluid helium, we used an approximate method called the *point vortex model* to simulate the vortex dynamics.

 ![](f1.large.jpg "Schematic of vortex dynamics in the superfluid helium experiment.
 Credit: Dr. Chris Baker, UQ.")